Yorcela/showcase/.prompts/tests-guidelines.prompt.md

-# TALLAE TESTING GUIDELINES (for Codex or AI test generation)
+# YORCELA TESTING GUIDELINES (for Codex or AI test generation)

 Always generate Jest unit tests that follow these conventions: